Benezivas/algobattle/docs/problems/2dkp.md

 mean that our code is without any conceptual errors.
-Especially when giving your problem file to other people, who will likely spend much more time dissecting your code and descriptions to learn how to write their own programs, all issues with your code will come to light.
+Especially when giving your problem file to other people, who will likely spend much more time dissecting your code and descriptions to learn how to write their own programs, many unexpected issues with your code may come to light.

-To mitigate some of the reports of illegal inputs that are nevertheless accepted by your code, legal inputs that are rejected by your code, or worst -- code that crashes your validation code -- it is a good idea to write some unit tests.
+To mitigate some of the reports of illegal inputs that are nevertheless accepted by your code, legal inputs that are rejected by your code, or worst -- code that crashes your validation code -- it is a good idea to write a few unittests.

 We do not want to dive into too much detail on how you could test your code, how much coverage may be desirable and related topics, as this